burningwave/core/README.md

 <br/>

-## Using a component of the class paths scanning engine: the ClassHunter
+## Using a component of the class paths scanning engine
 Now we are going to search for all classes that have package name that matches a regex, so in the example below we're looking for all classes whose package name contains "springframework" string
 ```java
 import java.util.Collection;